Looking back and looking ahead: Juvenile Justice Clinic celebrates 50th anniversary

 Promoting racial justice will be a continuing theme moving forward in Clinic litigation, trainings, and scholarship.
 Looking ahead, Professor Henning expects there will be many new opportunities to educate the field and serve as expert witnesses and consultants on juvenile and criminal cases.
 Professor Ferrer leads a number of policy initiatives that are also a priority for the Clinic.
 Professor Ferrer engages in advocacy, organizing, and public education in the D.C. area to reduce the number of youth who enter the juvenile legal system and to improve services for those within it.
 For example, the Initiative has hosted the Every Student Every Day Coalition that aims to reduce school push out and create effective truancy interventions.
 Along with the racial justice and youth engagement work, other upcoming endeavors include a forthcoming book on clinical pedagogy by Professor Mlyniec.

-Another approaching highlight is the Clinic’s 50th anniversary celebration, “Looking Back — Looking Forward,” which will take place in D.C. on June 1, 2024.
-The reunion will provide an opportunity for alumni to reconnect, reflect on the Clinic’s evolution, and contemplate how the experience affected their careers.
-Additionally, alumni will have the chance to learn about the new frontiers and policy issues in juvenile justice work and consider whether they might be able to engage in those issues in their own work.
-The Juvenile Justice Clinic looks forward to reuniting its family to commemorate the half-century of impactful work it has accomplished while serving the youth of D.C. and the nation.
+The Clinic’s 50th anniversary celebration, “Looking Back — Looking Forward,” took place in D.C. on June 1, 2024.
+The reunion provided an opportunity for alumni to reconnect, reflect on the Clinic’s evolution, and contemplate how the experience affected their careers.
+Additionally, alumni had the chance to learn about the new frontiers and policy issues in juvenile justice work and consider whether they might be able to engage in those issues in their own work.
+The Juvenile Justice Clinic reunited its family to commemorate the half-century of impactful work it has accomplished while serving the youth of D.C. and the nation.